prmadev/soapberry/docs/src/development/architecture/type_semantics.md

 # Type Semantics

-I extensively use Type-Driven Development (TyDD).

-This means that of the time the logic of the programs happens trough type transformations.

-However there are broader type changes where we are not just checking for business logic but we are trying to adhere to implementation limitations.

-An example of that is converting types from enums into more protobuffer friendly types.

-This means that there are architectural patterns in type conversions that I will outline using the bellow diagram:
+Type-Driven Development (TyDe) plays a fundamental role in my development approach, where program logic predominantly relies on type transformations.
+However, there are instances where broader type changes go beyond business logic, aiming to comply with implementation limitations.

+Consequently, architectural patterns emerge in the realm of type conversions.
+To provide a visual representation of these patterns, please refer to the diagram below:

 <figure ><img src="../../assets/type_semantics.svg"> </img> <figcaption > </figcaption> </figure>